kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

 It defines a region that is updated on navigation.
 It requires a unique ID as the value and can only be used in root interactive elements, i.e., elements with `data-wp-interactive` that are not nested inside other elements with `data-wp-interactive`.

+The value can be a string with the region ID, or a JSON object containing the `id` and an optional `attachTo` property.

 Example:

 ```html